Culver City, CA (Onsite) /

 - Communicate progress, challenges, and results effectively to team members

 - Industry-grade coding and software engineering skills.
-The candidate should be able to write clean, efficient, and well-documented code in python and be familiar with large software projects, version control, as well as tools like numpy, scipy, and matplotlib
+The candidate should be able to write clean, efficient, and well-documented code in python; deeply understand decomposition, modularity, abstraction, and object-oriented programming; be comfortable with numerical python (numpy, scipy, matplotlib); and be familiar with collaborative software development including version control and code reviews

-- PhD in physics, neuroscience, engineering or related quantitative field
+- PhD in physics, mathematics, neuroscience, engineering or related quantitative field

 This position will require access to information protected under U.S. export control laws and regulations, including the International Traffic in Arms Regulations (ITAR) and/or the Export Administration Regulations (EAR).
 Please note that any offer for employment will be conditioned on authorization to receive software or technology controlled under these U.S. export control laws and regulations without sponsorship for an export license.